Prineha Narang: Early life and education

-Narang earned her Bachelor's degree at Drexel University, where she worked with Yury Gogotsi on nanomaterials.
-She received an M.S. and Ph.D. in Applied Physics from the California Institute of Technology (Caltech) working with Harry A. Atwater on light-matter interactions.
-In particular, Narang considered quantum plasmonics and nitride materials for optoelectronics devices.
-At Caltech, Narang was both a Resnick Fellow, supported by the Resnick Sustainability Institute, and a NSF Graduate Research Fellow.
+Narang earned her Bachelor's degree at Drexel University where she worked with Yury Gogotsi on nanomaterials.
+She received an M.S. and Ph.D. in Applied Physics from the California Institute of Technology (Caltech) in 2015 working with Harry A. Atwater on light–matter interactions..
+Her Ph.D thesis was titled "Light-Matter Interactions in Semiconductors and Metals: From Nitride Optoelectronics to Quantum Plasmonics."
+At Caltech, Narang was a Resnick Fellow and a NSF Graduate Research Fellow.